-On this day the Church commemorates Saint Julian of Le Mans.
-According to Church Tradition, he is this same leper, then known as Simon, who was healed by Christ.
+According to Church Tradition, Saint Julian of Le Mans is this same leper, then known as Simon, who was healed by Christ.
 He befriended the apostles, and Peter made him a bishop.
 He was sent to the territory of Gaul, which includes what we now know as Italy and France.
 Having been given the name Julian, his mission was to preach to the pagan Cenomani tribe there.

 The capital city of the Cenomani, modern Le Mans, faced the terrible problem of a shortage of drinking water.
 Children, especially, were severely affected.
 There was little chance anyone would listen to the newly-arrived bishop's preaching when they were suffering from such a desperate basic deprivation.

 Julian prayed for a miracle, and it was granted.
-He plunged his walking staff into the ground, and water gushed forth.
-Soon there was enough to relieve the people's suffering.
+He plunged his walking staff into the ground, water gushed forth, and soon there was enough to relieve the people's suffering.
 They joyfully began drinking, washing, and watering their animals and plants.
 The city's leaders and people were ready now, with their need met, to accept Julian.
 They were able to hear his words about Jesus Christ.

 But Julian's concern for the people of Le Mans went far beyond that first miracle that allowed him to find acceptance.
 He became well known for the care and love he gave to the poorest citizens, to orphans, and to the many sick he was able to comfort, and sometimes to heal.
 He himself knew the Lord as One who did more than great miracles.
 He knew Jesus Christ as the One who had been willing to touch him—a simple act of love.